Singular holomorphic foliations by curves. III: Zero Lelong numbers: Geometry of singular flow boxes

 Define $\tilde u := u \circ \pi .$ Since $S$ is $\ddc$-closed, we have $\ddc S = 0.$ Moreover, as $S$ is vertical, we also get that $d\tilde u \wedge S = 0$ and $\dc \tilde u \wedge S = 0$ and $\ddc\tilde u \wedge S = 0.$ Therefore, a straightforward calculation gives

 which proves the claim.

-It follows from the claim that every extremal element in $\mathcal F$ is supported by a fiber of $\pi$ which is biholomorphic to a convex polygon in $\C.$ A positive $\ddc$-closed current on a Riemann surface is defined by a positive harmonic function.
-We conclude that every extremal element in $\mathcal F$ is of the form $\tilde h_x [\mathcal L_x] ,$ where $L_x$ is the currents of integration on the fiber $\mathcal L_x$ of $ \pi $ and $\tilde h_x$ is a positive harmonic function on $\mathcal L_x.$ The set of all positive $\ddc$-closed vertical currents $S\in\mathcal F$ such that $\|S\|_{\D^n\setminus (r_0\D)^n}=1$ is a convex compacts set.
+It follows from the claim that every extremal element in $\mathcal F$ is supported by a fiber $\pi^{-1}([x])$ of $\pi,$ which is biholomorphic to the convex polygon $\Pi_x\subset\C.$ A positive $\ddc$-closed current on a Riemann surface is defined by a positive harmonic function.
+We conclude that every extremal element in $\mathcal F$ is of the form $\tilde h_x [\mathcal L_x] ,$ where $\tilde h_x$ is a positive harmonic function on $\mathcal L_x.$ The set of all positive $\ddc$-closed vertical currents $S\in\mathcal F$ such that $\|S\|_{\D^n\setminus (r_0\D)^n}=1$ is a convex compacts set.
 Therefore, by Choquet's representation theorem, $S$ is an average of those extremal currents.
 The decomposition \eqref{e:decomposition} follows. \endproof

 \begin{remark}\rm We will see later on that the mass of $T$ on $\D^n$ is finite.
-Hence, we can even assume that the mass of $T_x$ in $\D^n$ is $1$ for $\nu$-almost every $x\in \X.$ \end{remark}
+Hence, we can even assume that the mass of $T_x$ in $\D^n$ is $1$ for $\mu$-almost every $x\in \X.$ \end{remark}

 For $\nu$-almost every $x\in\X,$ consider the function $ h_x:\ \Pi_x\to\R^+$ given by

 So $ h_x$ is a positive harmonic function on $\Pi_x.$ For $x\in\overline\D^n,$ let $ P_x(\cdot,\cdot)$ be the Poisson kernel of $\Pi_x,$ that is, $P_x:=P_{\Pi_x}.$ For $x\in \X$ and $r>0$ consider the following (eventually empty) sub-domain of $\Pi_x:$